maxmandel/Mandel-Phys250-FinalProject/README.md

-# Mandel-Phys250-FinalProject
+# MandelPHYS250FinalProject

-Max Mandel's Final Project for PHYS 25000: Computational Physics
+This is the repository for Max Mandel's Autumn 2024 Final Project for PHYS 25000: Computational Physics

+Due 12/3/2024 at 2:00pm